Bellevue House, County Wicklow: History

-The Ballydonagh demesne was bought in 1753 by David La Touche, a rich banker from Dublin of Huguenot extraction from his friend, Richard Chevenix Trench, the Anglican Archbishop of Dublin.
+The Ballydonagh demesne was bought in 1753 by David La Touche, a rich banker from Dublin of Huguenot extraction from his friend, Richard Chenevix Trench, the Anglican Archbishop of Dublin.
 He built a house between 1754 and 1756 at a cost of £30,000 and named it Bellevue.

 In 1785 it was inherited by his son Peter, who moved in after in 1786 his wife Rebecca Vicars died and he married her cousin Elizabeth Vicars.
-Peter La Touche built the church in Delgany in 1789 and his wife opened an orphanage and school for female children in the grounds of Bellevue.
+Peter La Touche built Christ Church in Delgany in 1789 and his wife opened an orphanage and school for female children in the grounds of Bellevue.
 He died in 1828.

-The estate was inherited by his nephew Peter La Touche, of Marley, County Dublin and previously the Member of Parliament for County Leitrim.
-Peter died two years later and it passed to his eldest son Peter David, who donated land to build St Patrick's church in nearby Greystones.
+The estate was inherited by his nephew Peter La Touche, of Marlay, County Dublin and previously the Member of Parliament for County Leitrim.
+Peter died just two years later and it passed to his eldest son Peter David, who donated land to build St Patrick's church in nearby Greystones.
 Peter David died in 1857 and Bellevue then passed to his brother William Robert who lived until 1892.
+After William Robert the estate went to his brother Octavius La Touche (1824-1897) and then to Octavius' son Peter La Touche (1864-1904), a major in the Royal Dublin Fusiliers.

+The 1901 Census of Ireland was carried out on the night of 31 March 1901, during which multiple houses were recorded within an area known as "Bellevue demesne".
+Of these, the only house occupied by a La Touche, presumably Bellevue House itself, was that in which Mary La Touch, an unmarried 40 year old woman, was marked as 'head of family', co-occupying with her sister Charlotte La Touche, an unmarried 23 year old.
+Mary and Charlotte were sisters of Peter La Touche, the owner of the house at that point.
+Five female servants were recorded as also living in the house with them.
+No other La Touche's were recorded as being at the house that evening.

-After William Robert the estate went to his brother Octavius and then to Octavius' son Peter, a major in the Royal Dublin Fusiliers.
-He died in 1904 and the estate was divided between his widow and his three sisters, one of whom, Frances, moved into Bellevue with her husband Dr Archer.
+Peter La Touche married Sophia Dora Elizabeth Tottenham in April 1902, but died at Bellevue in 1904, aged 39, and the estate was divided between his widow and his three sisters, one of whom, Frances Cecilia La Touche (c.1863-1942), subsequently moved into Bellevue with her husband Dr Archer.

+The 1911 census of Ireland, carried out on the night of 2 April 1911, found Arthur Montfort Archer, a 54 year old retired doctor, as the head of family at Bellevue House alongside his wife Frances Cecilia, 48, and their three daughters.
+Eight domestic workers were also recorded as living at the house at the time.